software-github/SCRABBLE/README.md

                    error_inner_threshold = 1e-5)
 ```
 ## MATLAB Version

 ### Quick start

-%% Clear all variables
-clear all
-clc
-close all

 #### Load the data
 There are three datasets in the .mat file.
 There are the true data set, Drop-out data set, and the imputed data set by SCRABBLE.
 ```